Defender (video game): Early designs and conception

+Early prototypes were based on popular space shooters, Space Invaders and Asteroids, released a few years earlier.

-Space was a popular setting for video games at the time, and Jarvis felt the abstract setting would help obscure simple graphics that lacked realism.
-Initially, Jarvis spent 3–4 months developing color variations of Taito's Space Invaders and Atari, Inc.'s Asteroids.
-First inspired by Space Invaders, he created a similar game with new gameplay mechanics.
-After spending a few weeks on the design, however, the team abandoned the idea, believing it lacked enjoyment.
-Development then shifted to emulating Atari's Asteroids, but hardware differences between Asteroids and Defenders proposed specifications were problematic.
-Asteroids displays vector graphics on a special monitor, while the staff planned to use pixel graphics on a conventional monitor.
-The team experimented with recreating the game with pixel graphics, but also abandoned it because they felt the gameplay lacked enjoyment and visual appeal.
+Initially, Jarvis spent 3–4 months developing color variations of Space Invaders and Atari, Inc.'s Asteroids.
+Space was a popular setting for video games at the time, and Jarvis felt the abstract setting would help obscure simple graphics.
+First inspired by Space Invaders, he created a prototype with similar gameplay that included new mechanics.
+After spending a few weeks with the design, however, the team felt it was dull and abandoned the idea.
+Development then shifted to emulating Asteroids, which displays vector graphics on a special monitor, and the team experimented with recreating the game with pixel graphics.
+They abandoned this design as well, deeming it a poor recreation and visually unappealing.

-Believing their first attempts to be too derivative, the developers held brainstorming sessions.
-During a session, they agreed that one of Asteroidss favorable elements was its wraparound.
-They felt a game that allowed the player to fly off the screen would be exciting and decided to create a game world larger than the screen displayed.
-The game's environment was made longer than the screen and scrolled horizontally.
-Expanding on the idea, they envisioned a version of Space Invaders rotated 90 degrees.
-By changing the orientation of Space Invaders design, the ship moved up and down while flying horizontally.
-Large asteroids, an element from Asteroids, were then added to the game world, but were later removed because the staff felt it lacked enjoyment.
+Believing the first attempts to be too derivative, the developers held brainstorming sessions.
+During a session, they agreed that one of Asteroidss favorable elements was its wraparound screen effect.
+They felt that allowing the player to fly a ship off the screen would be exciting and decided to create a game world larger than the screen displayed.
+The game's environment was made wider than the screen and scrolled horizontally.
+Expanding on the idea, they envisioned Space Invaders design rotated 90 degrees to have the ship move up and down while flying horizontally.
+Large asteroids, an element from Asteroids, were added to the game world but later removed.
 Jarvis intended the screen to scroll only from left to right; fellow Williams employee Steve Ritchie, however, convinced him the game should be able to scroll in either direction.

+I had this whole justification for why you were there and what you were doing.
+A lot of games fall short.
+They just put you there, and all of a sudden you're beating people up and you start to wonder.
+"Why am I beating these people up?"
+There was actually an old TV show called The Defenders about attorneys back in the 1960s, and I kind of liked that show.
+You know, if you're defending something, you're being attacked, and you can do whatever you wanted.